Hamas888/OTA-Dash/README.md

 # OTA-Dash
-A lightweight web-based dashboard for ESP32 devices that enables wireless setup, OTA firmware updates, serial logs, and manage device configuration all without writing boilerplate code.
-Ideal for rapidly deploying IoT prototypes and production-ready setups.
+OTA-Dash is a plug-and-play ESP32 library that launches a web-based interface when connected to the device’s access point.
+It allows developers to perform OTA updates, view logs in real-time, reset or configure Wi-Fi, and manage EEPROM/settings — making it the perfect foundation for any wireless IoT application.